gh-mentor/by-110624-s1/README.md

-# Welcome to the GitHub Copilot Developer Training
+# Welcome to the GitHub Training

 Instructor: Andrew Scoppa